ollimenzel/blog/content/post/2023/10/SecretlyChangeSPData/index.md

 ## Changing Creator and Creation Dates: Is It Even Possible?

 Yes, it is!
-You might need to backdate a document or correct the creator's details during migrations or cleanup:
+Adjusting the creator or creation date of a document is sometimes necessary, such as during migrations or clean-ups.
+Here's how you can accomplish this:

 ```powershell
 # Fetch the item you need to update